-RepuFact, which went live in September this year, helps hotels keep a check on these and update their services.
+RepuFact went live in September this year, helps hotels keep a check on these and update their services.
 It provides a platform where user-generated reviews from across 124 websites in more than 20 international languages are collected, quantified and simplified for the hotels.

-Deepak who was a founding member of one of the leading online travel portals found a huge gap in tourism and hospitality sector.
+Deepak who was a founding member of one of the leading online travel portals found a huge gap in the tourism and hospitality sector.
 The airlines and the hotels were unable to connect to the customers directly.
 He says that this is the challenge the hotel industry is still facing.
-Twenty to thirty per cent of the transaction costs would go to the intermediary.
+Twenty to thirty percent of the transaction costs would go to the intermediary.
 RepuFact thus serves as a solution to these hotels to connect to their customers directly.

 The platform caters to all kinds of hotels, the smallest being a 16-room hotel and the largest being a 300-room one, both in Goa.

 Then there is the bias towards negative feedback.
-“It is probably an Indian mentality to write mostly about what whet wrong,” said Deepak.
+“It is probably an Indian mentality to write mostly about what whets wrong,” said Deepak.
 “But when we ask them to rank a hotel on the scale of 5, they mostly give good scores.
 It was interesting to learn from them that they like to highlight only what is wrong.
 Very few appreciate the services of a hotel,” he said.

 RepuFact has over 94 clients in India and is in talks with hotels in Brazil and Indonesia.